 What is Employment?

-Employment is a paid mutual work arrangement between a recruiter and an employee.
+Employment definition is termed as a paid mutual work arrangement between a recruiter and an employee.
 This term applies to an individual who is hired for a salary or compensation to initiate work or tasks for an organization.
 Although the employees can negotiate certain items in an employment agreement, the terms and conditions that are included and are mostly determined by the employer.
 This agreement could also be ended by the recruiter or the employee.

 Time and Compensation of Employment